hardscrabble/hardscrabble.github.io/_drafts/coconut-estate.md

 ```

 In words:
-The networking is configured so that the only computer that is allowed to make requests to the secrets keeper is the bastion.
+The networking is configured so that the only computer that is allowed to make requests to the secrets keeper is the bastion server.
 Additionally, the only computer that is allowed to make SSH connections to the secrets keeper server is the bastion server.
 The bastion and the secrets server have their [authorized keys] defined to only allow known administrators to SSH into them.